usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

           "parts" : [ {
             "id" : "s2.1.1_stm",
             "name" : "statement",
-            "prose" : "An access control policy should be established, documented and reviewed based on\nbusiness and information security requirements."
+            "prose" : "An access control policy should be established, documented and reviewed based on business and information security requirements."
           }, {
             "id" : "s2.1.1_gdn",
             "name" : "guidance",
             "parts" : [ {
               "id" : "s2.1.1_gdn.1",
               "name" : "item",
-              "prose" : "Asset owners should determine appropriate access control rules, access rights and\nrestrictions for specific user roles towards their assets, with the amount of detail\nand the strictness of the controls reflecting the associated information security\nrisks."
+              "prose" : "Asset owners should determine appropriate access control rules, access rights and restrictions for specific user roles towards their assets, with the amount of detail and the strictness of the controls reflecting the associated information security risks."
             }, {
               "id" : "s2.1.1_gdn.2",
               "name" : "item",
-              "prose" : "Access controls are both logical and physical and these should be considered\ntogether."
+              "prose" : "Access controls are both logical and physical and these should be considered together."
             }, {
               "id" : "s2.1.1_gdn.3",
               "name" : "item",
-              "prose" : "Users and service providers should be given a clear statement of the business\nrequirements to be met by access controls."
+              "prose" : "Users and service providers should be given a clear statement of the business requirements to be met by access controls."
             }, {
               "id" : "s2.1.1_gdn.4",
               "name" : "item",